thaixuandang/ronin-documentation/docs/validators/setup/random-beacon.md

 **Note.** In case you want to connect to node container in different docker-compose in the same machine, please check [here](https://docs.docker.com/compose/networking/#use-a-pre-existing-network) for reusing the existing network in the above setting for making a connection between random-beacon service with rpc node service.

-For example if the current docker network of node containers you wanna connect is `ronin_default` (You can check by running `docker network ls`) Then put this block in per service inside the above docker-compose to connect to the existing network.
+For example if the current docker network of node containers you wanna connect is `ronin_default` (You can check by running `docker network ls`).
+Then put this block in per service inside the above docker-compose to connect to the existing network.

 ```
 ...